It's a New Day in Public Health.

 One of the tenets of HUD’s Environmental policy is stated at § 50.3(i)(1) which requires that property proposed for HUD programs be free of “radioactive substances where [they] could affect the health and safety of occupants.”
 Additionally, businesses measuring radon in HUD housing must be certified at the state level as well as have a certification from the National Radon Safety Board and/or the National Radon Proficiency Program.

-The "Protocol for Conducting Radon and Radon Decay Product Measurements in Multifamily Buildings" (AARST-ANSI-MAMF-2010) can be downloaded from aarst-nrpp (National Radon Proficiency Program).
+The "Protocol for Conducting Radon and Radon Decay Product Measurements in Multifamily Buildings" (ANSI/AARST MAMF-2017) can be downloaded from the ANSI/AARST compilation of standards.